Specialsfrontbig clearSpecials2Frontbig

 “It’s on a dirt road.
 Five miles south on County Road Sixteen.”

-“Time for Special action,” said Sammy.
+“Time for some Special action,” said Sammy.

 Jessamyn looked toward the teacher.
 “But how do we get out of this classroom?”